[Roger Ebert Interviewed by Alex Ben Block, then editor, TVWeek. Originally Published Jan. 24, 2005]

 TVWeek: Do you want to describe for me what your politics are?

 Mr. Ebert: I’m a liberal.

 TVWeek: Conservatives today are saying liberals are biased.
-Do you buy into that?
+Do you

 Mr. Ebert: Liberals are biased.
 You know, bias means you don’t agree with me.
 Nobody ever thinks they’re biased.
 It’s always the people who disagree with them who are biased.

 TVWeek: I honestly believe that the United States is in-and I don’t want to overstate it-but a cultural divide.

 Mr. Ebert: Yeah, there’s a lot of polarization, partially caused by, I think-well, see, I don’t want to say that the right wing is biased, but there is this drumbeat of right-wing talk radio, day after day after day, demonizing liberals.
 And of course liberalism is not only a great American tradition but most of the good things in American society came out of liberalism.
 That’s my opinion.
 I mean, there are all kinds of ways in which everyday life is improved by the fact that liberals took a position, and in almost every case conservatives have opposed that position.